kimkulling/osre/README.md

 ## Sample 1: Hello world
 This example will show you how to create a windo and add a simple stage to it.
 ### [01-helloworld](https://github.com/kimkulling/osre/blob/master/samples/00_HelloWorld/)

+# Running the render-tests
+After building the engine you can find the render-tests in the binary-folder.
+To run the tests just run:
+- for Windows:
+> .\osre-rendertest.exe

+- for Linux:
+> ./osre-rendertest

+You can terminate the current test-fixure by pressing any key...